fpclass/lecture-foldables-functors/README.md

-# Lecture: Foldables
+# Lecture: Foldables & Functors

-Code shown in the lecture on foldables.
+Code shown in the lecture on foldables and functors.